 The Frame Pending field shall be set to zero and ignored upon reception, and the AR field shall be set to one.

-The Destination PD Identifier field shall contain the identifier of the PD to which to re-peer with.
-The Destination Address field shall contain the address of the PD to which the re-peering request command is being sent.
-The Source PD Identifier field shall contain PD’s own identifier.
-The Source Address field shall contain the value of macAddress.
+The Destination Device ID field shall contain the device ID of the PD to which to re-peer with.
+The Destination Address field shall contain the 2-byte multicast address and/or 6-byte unicast address of the PD to which the re-peering request command is being sent.
+The Source Device ID field shall contain PD’s own device ID.
+The Source Address field shall contain the value of 48-bit device address.

 5.3.4 One-to-one re-peering response command